 A whole culture is growing around a new smoking practice.
 Manufacturers go above and beyond to attract new customers and keep existing ones.
 They apply modifications to vape devices, develop eye-catching designs, and enrich the choice of e-juices.
-Whether it’s an up to date herb vaporizer or an oil vape, a user has a range of power settings, and an array of e-liquids available, with different flavors and nicotine or cannabis strength.
+Whether it’s a herb vaporizer from vaperevs.com or an oil vape., a user has a range of power settings, and an array of e-liquids available, with different flavors and nicotine or cannabis strength.

 Vaping is extremely popular.
 BBC refers to the following facts that prove it:

 1. There has been a constant decrease in the number of smokers worldwide from 2000 to 2018 – from 1.14 billion to 1.1 billion.
 By contrast, the number of vapers has been growing fast – from 7 million in 2011 to 35 million in 2016.

 2. Spending on vape products is rising.
 Five years ago, the global vaping market was worth $4.2bn.
 Today, it is estimated to be worth $22.6bn.